 The University of Illinois Urbana-Champaign is committed to the values expressed in its General Principles on the Ethical Conduct of Research and Scholarship to guide the research and scholarly activities of its students, staff, and faculty.

-Individuals in leadership or supervisory positions have a special obligation to foster academic integrity in their relationships and in their work.
+Individuals in leadership or supervisory positions have a special obligation to foster integrity in their relationships and in their work.
 Violations of professional standards are a matter for peer review and censure; in some instances, they may be grounds for university disciplinary action.
 Most problems can be handled by informal mediation at the organizational level closest to the individuals involved.

 Research Integrity Officer